 LEGO® bricks make learning easier

-Workbooks can be the easiest way to fill up on math facts and science instructions, but it can also get… – what’s a good word for it? – boring!
+Workbooks can be the easiest way to fill up on math facts and science instructions, but it can also get … boring!
 All children start as tactile learners.
 They learn best by doing.
 There is lots of benefit in hands-on activities, building with hands, designing things and using manipulatives.
 Colorful LEGO® bricks are perfect tools for presenting many challenging concepts.
 You can learn number bonds with books or online program, but you can also use LEGO® bricks and have oodles of fun.

 So what is The Unofficial Guide to Learning with LEGO®?